MetaBarj0/covertops-cmake-llvm/README.md

 ### Note for Visual Studio 2019 users on Windows

-You can install the Llvm toolchain version 10 with the visual studio installer.
+You can install a recent version of the Llvm toolchain with the visual studio installer.
 As well, you can install a recent version of CMake directly from the Visual Studio 2019 installer program.

 ## Recommended extensions